MAJIDNISAR/MAJIDNISAR.github.io/_posts/2017-09-30-MovementVsProgress.md

 ---
 layout: post
 title: Note to Self
-image: /img/Me.jpg
+image: /img/movementvsprogress.jpg
-subtitle: "Dont Confuse Movement with progress(Growth is the only Guarantee , that tomorrow is going to be better"
+subtitle: "Dont Confuse Movement with progress
+(Growth is the only Guarantee, that tomorrow is going to be better)"
-bigimg: /img/MeArms.jpg
+bigimg: /img/methinking.jpg
 ---

 #NoteToSelf